-The beautiful vista from my room in the resort's Oceanfront building made it tough to venture out, lest I should miss a moment of the spectacular sunrise or sunsets.
+The beautiful vista from my room in the Resort's Oceanfront Building made it tough to venture out, lest I should miss a moment of the spectacular sunrise or sunsets.
 But venture we did.
 Along the way, we met some of the people who call St. Simons home, and tasted some solid down-home Southern cooking.

-Dinner at Echo, the resort's showcase restaurant and the island's only oceanfront restaurant and bar, after dinner drinks in the "living room" and breakfast in the sunny bar area showcased the best the island has to offer - with fresh Georgia shrimp as a culinary focus during our stay.
-The name ECHO pays tribute to The King and Prince and St. Simons Island's naval history during World War II.
+Dinner at Echo, the Resort's showcase restaurant and the island's only oceanfront restaurant and bar, after dinner drinks in the "living room" and breakfast in the sunny bar area showcased the best the island has to offer, with fresh, plentiful Georgia shrimp as a culinary focus during our stay.
+The name ECHO pays tribute to the Resort and St. Simons Island's naval history during World War II.

-The resort recently completed a comprehensive renovation project, and the resulting spaces are fresh and elegant.
-They integrate natural light and gorgeous views of the property's 30,000 square foot pool complex, the beach and the Atlantic Ocean.
-The only oceanfront hotel on the island, The King and Prince was the perfect home base for our adventures.
+The King and Prince Beach and Golf Resort recently completed a comprehensive renovation project, and the resulting spaces are fresh and elegant.
+They integrate natural light and gorgeous views of the Resort's 30,000 square foot pool complex, the beach and the Atlantic Ocean.
+The only oceanfront hotel on the island, The Resort was the perfect home base for our adventures.
 While they housed and fed us generously, our trip included visits to a few choice off-site restaurants as well.
-One standout spot was just a short trolley ride away from our hotel, and featured a bangin' breakfast buffet.
+One standout spot was just a short trolley ride away from the Resort, and featured a bangin' breakfast buffet.

 Tim and Melissa Wellford have owned and operated local favorite Sandcastle Cafe and Grill at 117 Mallery Street since it opened in 1989.
 The breakfast buffet is an outstanding value, and most of their breakfast and lunch entrees are under ten dollars.

-Their Cinnamon Rolls were a big hit.
+Their cinnamon rolls were a big hit.
 They usually only do them on weekends, so plan accordingly if you want to sample them!